 This class allows the medical assistant extern to explore objectives and challenges in bridging their classroom/lab experiences to the experiences they are encountering in their externships.
-Prerequisite: acceptance into 2nd year MA program.
+Prerequisite: MA 242, MA 246 with a 2.5 GPA or higher.

 MA Clinical Externship (6)